Orforglipron vs. tirzepatide: weight loss pill vs. injection

 • Tirzepatide may be more effective than orforglipron for both weight loss and blood sugar control, according to research.

 With the recent approval of the Wegovy pill, people taking injectable tirzepatide (Mounjaro, Zepbound) may be wondering when they can expect a tablet version of the drug.
-For now, the closest alternative is orforglipron — although it’s not yet available, and it’s not quite correct to call it an oral tirzepatide.
+For now, the closest alternative is orforglipron — although it’s not quite correct to call it an oral tirzepatide.

 Read on as we compare orforglipron vs. tirzepatide and break down the main differences between the two drugs.